geoscixyz/gpg/content/seismic/fundamentals/seismic_fundamental_physics.rst

 ======

 If a body is stressed it will undergo a change in size and shape.
 The body is said to be **strained**.
-If the strains are small then the body will recover its original shape when the stress is removed.
+To be a bit more precise, strain is a dimensionless quantity describing the fractional change in the relative positions between points on a body.
+If strains are small the body will recover its original shape when the stress is removed.
 This is **elastic strain**.
 If the strain is too great so that the **yield strength** is exceeded, then the body deforms **plastically** and may ultimately fracture.
 Plastic strain is not